purrii0/tictactoewithminimaxalgo/README.md

 # Tic Tac Toe

-A simple Tic Tac Toe game implemented in **[technology/language used, e.g., React and JavaScript]**.
+A simple Tic Tac Toe game implemented in React.
 Play the classic two-player game right in your browser!

 ## Features